-Calories in Bacon
+AI Scan of Calories in Bacon

 Nutrition Facts per 100g (Pan-Fried, Crispy)

 Bacon is often simultaneously praised for its incredible, savory flavor profile and scrutinized for its high calorie and fat content.
 To truly understand its place in a healthy diet, you must look closely at how it is sourced, prepared, and weighed.
 A standard 100-gram serving of pan-fried, crispy pork bacon contains a massive 541 calories.
 However, context is absolutely critical here: nobody eats 100 grams of cooked bacon in a single sitting.
 A typical serving consisting of two standard strips of crispy bacon weighs roughly 16 to 20 grams, yielding a much more manageable 86 to 108 calories.
 When viewed through the lens of proper serving sizes, bacon can easily fit into almost any macronutrient tracking plan.
+The CalMind photo calorie tracker can instantly scan your plate and accurately log the calories in your cooked bacon, eliminating the guesswork.

 Understanding Maconutrients in Bacon

 The macronutrient profile of cooked bacon is heavily skewed toward fats and proteins, making it naturally essentially zero-carb (containing only about 1.4g of carbohydrates per 100g, mostly from trace sugars used in the curing process).
-A 100-gram serving provides an astonishing 37 grams of high-quality animal protein.
+A 100-gram serving provides an notable 37 grams of high-quality animal protein.
 This means that two strips of bacon deliver about 7 to 8 grams of complete protein, which effectively contributes to your daily requirements for muscle protein synthesis.

 Regarding fat, a 100g serving of cooked bacon contains approximately 42 grams of total fat.
 It's vital to note that not all of this is saturated fat.
 About 50% of the fat in bacon is actually monounsaturated fat, primarily consisting of oleic acid—the exact same heart-healthy fatty acid found in olive oil.
 Another 40% is saturated fat, and the remaining 10% is polyunsaturated fat.
 The saturated fat content does mean bacon should be consumed mindfully, especially by individuals specifically monitoring their LDL cholesterol levels, but the prominent presence of oleic acid often surprises health-conscious consumers.